mantti/scicomp-docs/narvi/usage/workflows.rst

 **Recommendation**: This might be one of the best scenarios for working from remote with an interactive graphical session.
 Although you cannot keep the session open for more than 24 hours, you can still work on your scripts/code/figures interactively without any limitation and without any risks of data breaches.

-6. Interactive command line only session on Triton HPC/dept workstation
+5. Interactive command line only session on Narvi
 -----------------------------------------------------------------------

 **Description**: sometimes you do not really need a graphical interface because you are running interactively scripts that do not produce or need a graphical output.
 This is the same case as sinteractive above, but without the limitation of the 24h session.
 The best workflow is to: 1) connect to triton ``ssh triton.aalto.fi`` 2) start a screen/tmux session that can be detached / reattached in case you lose the internet connection or in case you need to leave the interactive script running for days 3) request a dedicated interactive terminal with command ``srun -p interactive --time=HH:MM:SS --mem=nnG --pty bash`` (see other examples at https://scicomp.aalto.fi/triton/tut/interactive.html or https://scicomp.aalto.fi/triton/usage/gpu.html for interactive GPU) 4) get all your numbers crunched and remember to close it once you are done.
 Please note that, if you have a dedicated Linux workstation at a department at Aalto, you can also connect to your workstation and use it as a remote computing node fully dedicated to you.
 The resources are limited to your workstation, but here you won’t have the time constraint or the need to queue for resources if Triton’s queue is overcrowded. `Triton account required <https://scicomp.aalto.fi/triton/accounts.html>`__.